materiaraiding/materiaraiding-old/tea.md

 - 1 player will be the **dark beacon** ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/01d3f745-ff2f-4c6e-8327-c746ab7379a1) and 3 will be **dark arrows** ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/dfc13608-2195-410a-99d1-c3acbc15c1bb).
 When the debuff expires, the dark arrows are forced to march **away** from the dark beacon for a fixed duration.
 In this time, if a dark arrow makes contact or is too far away from the dark beacon they die.

 As soon as players get their debuffs, everyone should begin to preposition as per follows:
-- **Light Beacon** plants towards the western part of the D waymark
+- **Light Beacon** plants towards the western part of the D waymark.
-- **Dark Beacon** plants dead centre of the 2 waymark
+- **Dark Beacon** plants dead centre of the 2 waymark.
-- All other the players between 1 and 2 waymarks (leaning towards the west wall of the 2 waymark is safest)
+- All other the players between 1 and 2 waymarks (leaning towards the west wall of the 2 waymark is safest).

 Below is a screenshot from the toolbox which demonstrates the above positioning.